keyanmca/player-api-docs/README.md

 			}]
 	}

+**Preloading Ad Tags**

-normally the ad would start immediatly when choosing to autoplay. however, it is possible to specify preloadMode to load the ad without starting it.
-See example on [vpaid preloading with flash](http://play.streamrail.com/examples/flash_preload.html) (javascript & flash)
+Normally the ad would start immediatly when choosing to autoplay.

+However, it is possible to specify preloadMode to load the ad without starting it.

+For **VPAID** ads that you want to preload, **make sure you set autoplay to true** on the player configuration.

+For **VAST** ads that you want to preload using the Flash player, **make sure you set autoplay to false**.

+See VPAID example on [vpaid preloading with flash](https://raw.githubusercontent.com/streamrail/player-api-docs/master/app/examples/flash_reload_reveal_after.html) (javascript & flash)
 ## <a name="html5-api"></a> HTML5 Tech API

 If you are using VAST ads (not VPAID), then you may use HTML5 tech.
 If you are working with mobile web sites, use this option.